barryclark/jekyll-now/codebreaker/_posts/2018-03-14-CodeBreaker-Task-6-Part-1.md

 The next thing I saw could be a possible vulnerability, depending on how the config file is written.
 The cmd_auth value is read from config.json file, if the value is a string then the cmd_auth can be gotten around relatively easy.
 When /new is requested, "HTTP_X_CLIENT_ID" is checked against cmd_auth in the following manner 'config.clientid in config.cmd_auth'.
 If cmd_auth is a string then the requester could iterate through all printable chars until this check was true.
 The following 's' in 'secret' will return true.
 This is fine if cmd_auth is a list and is probably not the exploit we want, but interesting.

 Python provides a useful way to access a function in a class.
 If you put '@property' before the function, it can be access just like a normal variable.
 This can be seen when the logger does the following 'if server_config.return_log:'.
-This can be a useful feature, but in this cause has a side effect of accessing a cookie which exposes the server.
+This can be a useful feature, but in this case has a side effect of accessing a cookie which exposes the server.

 This line is the key to putting the two exploits we have found together to exploit the server.
 Str.format will let you access properties of the values passed in, but you can't use it to call functions.
 The @property makes the function return_log() act as a property and allows it to now be called through the str.format function.
 The last piece is finding how to format the string you need to send to the server.
 The globals list is available through class objects, but not from variables.
 This means that we can't use the str variables passed to the formatter, we need something else.

 When the server hits a critical error, it passes the ServerConfig object to the logging module for the formatter to use.
 We can access this object in the formatter to get the property need. '{args[0]}' can be used to access the first arg passed in to the logging function.
 Now when the HTTP header contains 'X-CLIENT-ID: {args[0].return_log}' the cookie will be examined on a critical error.
 Remote code will now be ran on the webserver and can be used to queue a new bot command.
 A good example of using pickle for arbitrary python code execution can be found at [Dangerous Pickles](https://intoli.com/blog/dangerous-pickles/).
 I used exec instead of eval, since exec can import modules.

-The first code injection I tried was to write directly to the file system a new queue.XXXXXXXX.dat file.
-This did not work, and while I'm not sure it may be due to the pylockdown module.
-The next method was to call the services.queue_push() for the new command.
-Getting access to the services instance was simple, since a global function get_services() was provided.
-I tried calling queue_push to add the command to the query, which is what /new does, but this did not work.
-I believe this is because queue_push uses a variable uid, which is a unique value assigned each time a connection is made.
-The code in the cookie will execute after the request has been handle and so I believe the uid is no longer there to be accessed.
-This causes the function to fail silently, which made debugging the exploit harder.
-To get the cookie code to execute correctly the function to write to the queue can be called directly, and it will be up to the exploit to add the uid value.
+Below are some of the values you can set the return value of the __reduce__() function to get arbitrary python code execution.

 Write to file directly <br>
 {% highlight python %}